 Now that your tracking systems are in place to identify slow-moving inventory, what next?

-Using the right tools to quickly and efficiently eliminate non-moving stock without sacrificing on profit.
+Using the right tools to quickly and efficiently eliminate dead stock without sacrificing on profit.
 There are three main strategies that will help brands do just that:

 - Running the right promotions at the right time, maximizing profitable margins, and mitigating loss